 - A referent object of the mental label.

-The mental labeling interpolates (sgro-‘dogs) onto the actual person the status of being a member of the category “person.”
+The mental labeling interpolates (sgro-‘dogs, projects) onto the actual person, then, the status of being a member of the category “person.”
 The mental labeling, however, does not create the person.
 The person is imputedly existent on the basis of a body whether or not the person is mentally labeled as a member of the category “person.”

 - Interpolation means adding or projecting onto something something else that is not naturally there or not naturally the case, like adding a feather to an arrow.

 Thus, the existence of the referent object of the mental label is not established in the manner of an affirmation phenomenon (sgrub-pa).

 - An affirmation phenomenon is an item defined in terms of the establishment of an item (for instance by it having a findable defining characteristic mark or it being a findable referent “thing” [btags-don]), without an object to be negated being explicitly precluded by the sounds that express it.

 - Note that “established” (grub-pa) and “affirmation phenomenon” (sgrub-pa) are two inflections of the same word in Tibetan.